-Replacement of the open access race for fish by the IFQ Program has greatly improved the safety of life at sea.
+Replacement of the open access race for fish by the IFQ Program has greatly improved the safety of life in the halibut and sablefish fisheries off the Alaskan coast.
 The former halibut fishing derby was the second most dangerous occupation in the United States (preceded only by the Bering Sea crab fisheries).
-Under the IFQ Program in 1995, search and rescue operations dropped to 15, from 33 in 1994 and 26 in 1993, under the open access system.
-There has been only one fatality since the IFQ program began in 1995, compared with an average of 2-3 fatalities each year in the open access halibut derbies.

-The Magnuson-Stevens Act requires that fisheries management promote the safety of human life at sea.
-National Standard 10.
+As noted above, the Magnuson-Stevens Act requires that fisheries management promote the safety of human life at sea.
+16 U.S.C.
+1851(a)(10).